silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

   ./bin/ecs-deploy -c your_cluster_name -n your_service_name -i your_ecr_url:$(APP_VSN)-$(BUILD) -r us-east-1 -t 300

 ```
-For this to work, you'll need to set an environment variable `SECRET_KEY_BASE`.
-You can generate a random string with `mix phx.gen.secret`.
+For this to work, you'll need to set an environment variable `SECRET_KEY_BASE` which you can generate with `mix phx.gen.secret`.

 Assuming you have docker on your computer, you can now run `make build_local` and it should build and package a production release docker image.

-The `push` task will require that you have your AWS access_key and secret setup correctly.
+The `push` task will require that you have the [AWS CLI](https://aws.amazon.com/cli/) installed on your computer and your AWS access_key and secret setup correctly.
 See [AWS Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set it up locally.
-In the next section, I'll talk through getting it setup correctly for Github Actions.

 For the `deploy` step, I reference a script at `./bin/ecs-deploy`.
 You can get this script at [silinternational/ecs-deploy](https://github.com/silinternational/ecs-deploy).
 Create a folder at the root of your project called `bin` and place the `ecs-deploy` script in it.
 This will require the same AWS authentication as the `push` task.
+It also requires that you have `jq` installed on your system and may require you to set the execution bit on the file `chmod +X ./bin/ecs-deploy`.

+## Deploy!

+Now that we have a simple project, lets get it deployed to ECS.
+Assuming you have your AWS credentials setup correctly, you should be able to run the following commands in order:
+1. `make build`  - builds and tags a docker image
+2. `make push`   - pushs that image to your private docker repository
+3. `make deploy` - instructs ECS to create a new task defifnition with your latest image and start running it

+The deploy task can take some time.
+It trys to verify that the task is running and that the previous task is stopped.
+You can now browse to the ECS web console and watch the progress of your task starting.

+If everything worked correctly, you should be able to browse to the Load Balancer URL and see the default Phoenix welcome screen!

 ## Github Actions
+It's great that we can build and deploy the app locally, now lets automate the deployment process with Github Actions.

 We're going to create one workflow that does three jobs:
   1. Run Tests
   2. Build and push the docker image